jannikr/HelloLecture/README.md

 ## Requirements
 To classify software quality attributes I use the common used model with the acronym FURPS.

-1. **Functionality** (Capability, Reusability, Security)
+* **Functionality** (Capability, Reusability, Security)
   * The system must maintain a library of universities, departments, study programmes (e.g. mathematics, biology, ...) and courses
-* The system must allow users to browse through the above mentioned areas
+  * The system must allow users to browse and provide informations through the above mentioned areas
   * The system must allow users to give feedback on selected courses

-2. **Usability** (Human Factors, Aesthetics, Consistency, Documenation)
+* **Usability** (Human Factors, Aesthetics, Consistency, Documenation)
-* The system should do...
+  * The system should be easy to control via touchdisplays

-3. **Reliability** (Availability, Failure Rate & Duration, Predictability)
+* **Reliability** (Availability, Failure Rate & Duration, Predictability)
-* The system should do...
+  * The system should be available 24/7

-4. **Performance** (Speed, Efficiency, Resource Consuption, Scalability)
+* **Performance** (Speed, Efficiency, Resource Consuption, Scalability)
-* The system should do...
+  * The system should be fast for slow smartphones

-5. **Supportability** (Testability, Extensibility, Serviceability, Configurability)
+* **Supportability** (Testability, Extensibility, Serviceability, Configurability)
-* The system should do...
+  * The system should be updatable

 ## Sources of information
 * Software Engineering I & II at Beuth University of Applied Sciences